 - Kindle Fire and headphones.
-The kids only really use these at the weekend at the moment, so they’re always really appreciated when they appear!
+The kids only really use their Kindle Fires at the weekend at the moment, so they’re always really appreciated when they appear!
 We pre-load games onto them (current favourites are various Lego, Dr Panda and Toca Boca ones), and they can also read books on them.
 When we have wifi, we can also keep up with any homework if needed online (the kids are going away during term time on this occasion so this something we’ve promised the school that we’d do).

 - UNO and other card games.
 Games like Uno and Happy Families have saved many a potentially lengthy/boring travel situation (and we all love to play, even the grown ups!).
-A Peppa card game made 2 hours whizz by a whole lot quicker when we accidentally got on the wrong ferry in Lake Garda and ended up doing a massive detour to our holiday site!
+A Peppa Pig card game made 2 hours whizz by a whole lot quicker when we accidentally got on the wrong ferry in Lake Garda and ended up doing a massive detour to our holiday site!

 - Cosy socks.
 Useful on long-haul flights with children as they can keep their shoes off during flight and get comfy.

 - Snacks.
 We always take a couple of snacks in each bag, although usually buy something/get given something on the plane.
 I usually pop in a fruit loaf bar and some fruity snacks (that the kids are convinced are sweets #cunning), as they’re not that messy.
 Avoid crisps and anything that crumbles/squashes badly in the bags at all costs!